Vaccine Info

 Share

 Flucelvax® Quadrivalent (QIVc) is a cell culture-based flu vaccine to protect against four flu virus strains recommended by the World Health Organization (WHO) for the current influenza season and 2024.
-Initially Approval by the U.S. Food and Drug Administration (FDA) in 2016, Flucelvax is now indicated (STN: BL 125408) for everyone six months and older eligible to receive an influenza vaccine for active immunization for the prevention of influenza disease caused by influenza virus subtypes A and types B contained in the vaccine.
+Initially Approved by the U.S. Food and Drug Administration (FDA) in 2016, Flucelvax is now indicated (STN: BL 125408) for everyone six months and older eligible to receive an influenza vaccine for active immunization for the prevention of influenza disease caused by influenza virus subtypes A and types B contained in the vaccine.
 Flucelvax Quadrivalent was developed using the MF59® adjuvant.

-CSL Seqirus Flucelvax is the first FDA-Approved flu vaccine to use cells instead of chicken eggs and represented the first significant advance in flu vaccine manufacturing technology since flu vaccine production began in the 1930s.
+CSL Seqirus Flucelvax is the first FDA-approved flu vaccine to use cells instead of chicken eggs and represented the first significant advance in flu vaccine manufacturing technology since flu vaccine production began in the 1930s.
 This modern manufacturing process allows the flu shot to be antibiotic-free, helps protect against the identified four flu strains for 2020-2021, and is well-tolerated.
 Moreover, cell-based flu vaccine production does not use flu viruses grown in eggs and is not dependent on the eggs' supply.
 Also, cell-based flu vaccines that use cell-based candidate vaccine viruses (CVVs) can offer better protection than traditional, egg-based flu vaccines.
-The U.S. Centers for Disease Control and Prevention (CDC) confirmed in June 2023 viruses used to make cell-based vaccines may be more similar to circulating "wild" flu viruses than those used to make egg-based vaccines.
+The U.S. Centers for Disease Control and Prevention (CDC) confirmed in June 2023 that viruses used to make cell-based vaccines may be more similar to circulating "wild" flu viruses than those used to make egg-based vaccines.

 The U.S. CDC says Cell-based influenza vaccine technology may offer advantages over the standard influenza manufacturing process, including being more scalable and offering faster production during an influenza pandemic.
-On June 21, 2023, the Advisory Committee on Immunization Practices (ACIP) presented considerations and proposed recommendations for the 2023-2024 flu season in the U.S. On February 22, 2023, the CDC's ACIP agenda highlights preliminary data on the effectiveness of cell-based influenza vaccines (i.e., Flucelvax) during the 2022-23 flu season.
+On June 21, 2023, the Advisory Committee on Immunization Practices (ACIP) presented considerations and proposed recommendations for the 2023-2024 flu season in the U.S. On February 22, 2023, the CDC's ACIP agenda highlighted preliminary data on the effectiveness of cell-based influenza vaccines (i.e., Flucelvax) during the 2022-23 flu season.
 Additionally, data presented by the Marshfield Clinic Research Institute on February 22, 2023, demonstrated that cell-based influenza vaccines, such as FluecelVax®, provided 71% effectiveness in children between 6 months and 18 years and 54% effectiveness among certain adults.

 In the United Kingdom and European Union, QIVc is marketed as FLUCELVAX® TETRA.

-Flucelvax Quadrivalent Indication
+Flucelvax Quadrivalent Vaccine Indication

 On March 7, 2023, the FDA announced the Influenza Virus Vaccine Strain composition for the 2023 - 2024 influenza season.
-A six months+ age indication for FLUCELVAX® is now approved in the US, Argentina, Canada, Taiwan, Australia & New Zealand to prevent disease caused by influenza A subtype and type B viruses in the Vaccine.
+A six months+ age indication for FLUCELVAX® is now approved in the U.S., Argentina, Canada, Taiwan, Australia & New Zealand to prevent disease caused by influenza A subtype and type B viruses in the Vaccine.
 In addition, the U.S. FDA recommends cell vaccines to contain the following for the 2021-2022 flu season: A/Wisconsin/588/2019 (H1N1)pdm09-like virus; A/Cambodia/e0826360/2020 (H3N2)-like a virus; B/Washington/02/2019 (B/Victoria lineage)-like virus; B/Phuket/3073/2013-like (B/Yamagata)-like virus.

 CSL Seqirus presented original safety data at the Infectious Diseases Society for Obstetrics and Gynecology annual meeting from a new prospective observational cohort study evaluating pregnancy outcomes and fetal events of interest following vaccination with the Company's cell-based Flucelvax QIVc.
 The study found no unexpected adverse pregnancy outcomes in pregnant women in the U.S. who were vaccinated with QIVc.